WHETHER IT WAS FICKLE BUYERS OR FICKLE MAKERS, THE END WAS THE SAME — THE DEATH OF AN ICONIC AUTOMOBILE

 Holden has taken a different tack and decided that the Commodore name will continue after the Australian model finishes in 2017 — but at just 37 years of age, it’s got some catching up to do.

 The Discovery Sport is a fresh start for Land Rover, as it works on a master plan to create families of models around shared badges.

-But the arrival of Discovery Sport also means the end of the Freelander name, which also represented a fresh start for Land Rover when it appeared back
+But the arrival of Discovery Sport also means the end of the Freelander name, which also represented a fresh start for Land Rover when it appeared back in 1997.

 Freelander was Land Rover’s first crossover model, a response to the burgeoning compact SUV market created by the Toyota RAV4 and Honda CR-V.

 It became a top-seller in Europe and maintained brand credibility with far greater off-road ability than rival vehicles.